*This post was updated on July 20, 2022*

 Some were born here.
 Some adopted the city.
 A few have moved away, but many of the writers on this list continue to work right here.
 And their work will make a great addition to your summer reading list.

 Stewart O’Nan.
 O’Nan has penned a trilogy of related books around the same family.
 “Emily, Alone” (2011) was my introduction to O’Nan.
 (This is the second book in the trilogy, a follow-up to “Wish You Were Here,” but you don’t have to read them in order to enjoy them.)
 O’Nan so beautifully creates captivating prose through his examination of humdrum, everyday routines.
 That’s a tall order when grappling with issues of widowhood and old age, but “Emily, Alone” is completely spellbinding.
-His third entry to the trilogy, just released this spring, “Henry, Himself,” is set 10 years earlier and revolves around Emily’s husband, Henry.
+His third entry to the trilogy, “Henry, Himself,” is set 10 years earlier and revolves around Emily’s husband, Henry.
 It’s right on top of my vacation pile of books to read.
+His latest book “Ocean State” released in March 2022.

 Lori Jakiela.
 In 2015, Lori Jakiela penned her third memoir, “Belief Is Its Own Kind of Truth, Maybe.”
 Published by Atticus Books, it won the William Saroyan International Prize for Writing.
 Then Atticus went out of business and this book went out of print.
-Luckily for Pittsburgh readers, local publishing house Autumn House Press is re-releasing it this September.
-Can’t wait ’til then?
-Help yourself to some of her other titles, especially “The Bridge to Take When Things Get Serious” (2013), her memoir of taking care of her dying mother.
+Luckily for Pittsburgh readers, local publishing house Autumn House Press rereleased it.
+Help yourself to some of her other titles, too, especially “The Bridge to Take When Things Get Serious” (2013), her memoir of taking care of her dying mother.
 And for the growing number of people who can identify with the scourge of the 21st-century economy — the gig economy — pick up “Portrait of the Artist as a Bingo Worker,” her 2017 collection of very lived in, captivating, funny essays about labor and the meaning of work.

 Anjali Sachdeva.
 Few short story collections are better than Sachdeva‘s “All the Names They Used for God” (2019).
 The stories are all strange and challenging and a bit magical.
 Sachdeva takes us from the late-1800s prairie to Pittsburgh in the early 20th century, to Chibok, Nigeria a few years ago, to an American city at some point in the future.